Clostridioides difficile Kit (6 Pack) order #: 390054

-This supply pack is sufficient for one Clostridium difficile analysis containing one 90 mL sterile container, one wooden stick, and one General Test Requisition Form.
+This supply pack is sufficient for one Clostridioides difficile analysis containing one 90 mL sterile container, one wooden stick, and one General Test Requisition Form.

 - Open the biohazard bag and remove the sterile container.